-The AIS data in ASTD is provided by Norway and USA.
+The data in ASTD is provided by Helcom, Norway and USA and other sources.
 Norway has around 50 AIS land-based stations that collect AIS signals, collecting information to around 40-60nm from the coast.
 These base-stations are located along the Norwegian coastline and in Svalbard.
-Norway also collects information with four AIS-satellites in Polar orbit.
-USA provides data for ASTD with 19 satellites orbiting the Arctic.
-Data in the ASTD is supplemented with information from other data sources, including IHS ship details, and information from DNV-GL.
+Norway also collects information with four AIS-satellites.
+USA also provides data for ASTD with 19 satellites orbiting the Arctic.
+Data in the ASTD is supplemented with information from other data sources, including IHF information about ships, and information from DNV-GL.